humanmade/altis-cloud/docs/build-scripts/README.md

 ```

+## Private dependencies

+If you are using Composer dependencies from private repositories, [additional configuration may be required](./private-dependencies.md).

 ## Build Script Environment Specification

 The build script is run in an integration environment, not in the context of the application servers.
 The following packages are available to your script: